Velocity Banking Calculator

 Does Mortgage Accelerate Work?

 When you deposit your paycheck into your HELOC, you offset your debt.
 You use money that might pay the electric bill in two weeks now rather than in two weeks.
-The money has another purpose and you use it to pay down your debt meanwhile and lower your overall interest paid.
+Money has another purpose: you use it to pay down your debt while lowering the overall interest paid.

 You trade an amortizing debt with a simple compounding debt.
-You previously incompetent paycheck pays off your debt before you pay off your other debt.
+Your previously incompetent paycheck pays off your debt before you pay off your other debt.

 Instead of earning zero on your paycheck, you offset the simple interest in your HELOC.